kubi57/ESP8266/README.md

 # ESP8266 projects
 written in Lua (nodeMCU)

+###DHT22
+read temperature and humidity from a DHT22 sensor and display it as web page

 ###HTML server
 some scripts with different complexity, serving html files stored in flash